manavkohli/nextjs-go-example/recipe-app/README.md

 This project demonstrates several modern web development best practices:

-1. **Static Site Generation**: Pre-render pages at build time for optimal performance
+1. **Server-Side Rendering**: Fetch and render content on each request for dynamic data
 2. **Microservices**: Separate frontend and backend concerns
 3. **Container-Ready**: Each service in its own optimized container
 4. **Production Pattern**: Mimics CDN + API architecture used in production